Trrack/trrackjs/README.md

 yarn dev:all # Will run all examples

-yarn test:watch:all # Will run tests for all trrack pacakges in watch mode
+yarn test:all:watch # Will run tests for all trrack pacakges in watch mode
 ```

 The repository is structured as follows: